-- Short criminal trials to resume: For criminal matters in the Court of Queen’s Bench, in-person hearings resumed across Alberta at the beginning of July for some short (5 days or less), judge-alone criminal trials via video and in-person, in COVID-safe courtrooms.
+- Short criminal trials to resume: For criminal matters in the Court of King’s Bench, in-person hearings resumed across Alberta at the beginning of July for some short (5 days or less), judge-alone criminal trials via video and in-person, in COVID-safe courtrooms.

 - Summary conviction appeals and other trials: The Court also announced that, in the event the available trial slots are not filled with short, judge-alone trials, it will offer these slots to: summary conviction appeals for Criminal Code offences; short family, civil and commercial trials; or other family, civil and commercial matters both remotely and in-person, in COVID-safe courtrooms.
 Priority is given to summary conviction appeals, family, civil and commercial trials and matters scheduled to be heard between March 16 and June 26, 2020, and adjourned pursuant to the Court’s Master Orders due to the pandemic.

 Court of Appeal

 - Remote electronic hearings: As of July 16, 2020, remote electronic hearings (via video conference and audio conference) in the Court of Appeal are open to counsel and self-represented litigants, media and the wider public in accordance with rules set forth by the Court of Appeal in this notice.